 - Hike through the Paseo Superior (upper circuit).
 These upper catwalks are just under a kilometre long and loop above the various falls that you’ve just walked under.

 - Get really wet and up close to the waterfalls on the Paseo Aventura Náutica (additional fee), a boat ride that takes you literally under the waterfalls.
 The Iguazu Falls boat ride is probably one of the most fun things to do in Iguazu Falls.
 Warning: you will get saturated so avoid wearing jeans or other heavy clothes.
 You receive a dry bag to put your valuables in and there’s time for photos before the boat speeds into the water.
-You’ll also have the option to purchase a video of the experience afterwards.
+There’s also an option to purchase a video of the experience afterwards.

 - End the day with the biggest and most spectacular sight of the falls: the Garganta del Diablo (Devil’s Throat).
 Standing over this gaping hole, listening to the roar of the water, you will appreciate the power of Mother Nature.